FredericGariepy/LighthouseLabs/PKM/W5/D1/RMF/RMF Stage 4 – Assessing Controls (Part One).md

 ```

 interview \
+>  this activity involves conducting interviews with system administrators, security personnel, and other relevant stakeholders to verify that the controls are implemented and operating as intended.
+This activity is primarily focused on assessing the control implementation.

 "_The interview method_ is the process of: __holding discussions__ to do: facilitate assessor understanding, achieve clarification, or obtain evidence." \
 def interview_method: call (examine method(), people) \
 ```python